PC-Admin/jenkins-test/README.md

 4) Enable and configure 'SSH Agent' with your machines key &
-5) Add an 'Execute shell' to Build Steps and enter the commands you wish to execute:
+5) Add an 'Execute shell' to Build Steps and enter the bash commands you wish to execute:

 ![Screenshot from 2024-01-26 23-08-25](https://github.com/PC-Admin/jenkins-test/assets/29645145/13ee1f61-7875-4b6d-93d3-67a588181fae)